Jesse Winker Player Props: Brewers vs. Astros

 Jesse Winker At The Plate

-- Winker has picked up a hit in 47.1% of his 34 games this year, with at least two hits in 14.7% of them.
+- Winker has reached base via a hit in 17 games this season (of 35 played), and had multiple hits in five of those games.

-- In 34 games played this season, he has not gone deep.
+- He has not hit a home run in his 35 games this year.

-- Winker has picked up an RBI in eight games this year (23.5%), with two or more RBI in four of those contests (11.8%).
+- In 22.9% of his games this season, Winker has had at least one RBI.
+He's picked up more than one in 11.4% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.